rspeer/ordered-set/README.md

     http://code.activestate.com/recipes/576694-orderedset/

-Rob Speer's changes are as follows:
+This module's changes are as follows:

-    - changed the content from a doubly-linked list to a regular Python list.
+- Changed the content from a doubly-linked list to a regular Python list.
-      Seriously, who wants O(1) deletes but O(N) lookups by index?
+  The ActiveState version has O(N) lookups by index and O(1) deletion;
+  this version has O(1) lookups by index and O(N) deletion, which seems more useful in most cases.

-    - add() returns the index of the added item
+- `add()` returns the index of the added item

-    - index() just returns the index of an item
+- `index()` just returns the index of an item

-    - added a __getstate__ and __setstate__ so it can be pickled
+- Added a __getstate__ and __setstate__ so it can be pickled

-    - added __getitem__
+- Added __getitem__

-    - __getitem__ and index() can be passed lists or arrays, looking up all the elements in them to perform NumPy-like "fancy indexing"
+- `__getitem__` and `index()` can be passed lists or arrays, looking up all the elements in them to perform NumPy-like "fancy indexing"

+- The class implements the abstract base classes `collections.MutableSet` and `collections.Sequence`

-Tested on Python 2.6, 2.7, 3.3, 3.4, 3.5, PyPy, and PyPy3.
+Tested on Python 2.7, 3.3, 3.4, 3.5, PyPy, and PyPy3.